 2. Yough River Trail Council.
 (Submitted on August 31, 2014, by Anton Schwarzmueller of Wilson, New York.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 31, 2014, by Anton Schwarzmueller of Wilson, New York.
-This page has been viewed 237 times since then.
+It was originally submitted on August 31, 2014, by Anton Schwarzmueller of Wilson, New York.
+This page has been viewed 312 times since then and 19 times this year.
 Photos: 1, 2, 3, 4. submitted on August 31, 2014, by Anton Schwarzmueller of Wilson, New York. • Bill Pfingsten was the editor who published this page.